ppy/osu-wiki/news/2018/2018-02-05-project-loved-february-week-1.md

 [![](/wiki/shared/news/2018-02-05-project-loved-february-week-1/mania/dark-flight-dreamer.jpg)](https://osu.ppy.sh/community/forums/topics/699510)

-Once again, ::PiraTom::{ user=1847698 } and [inteliser](https://osu.ppy.sh/users/1824775) pull off an enjoyable LN chart which still stands as a popular challenge today.
+Once again, ::PiraTom::{ user=1847698 } and ::inteliser::{ user=1824775 } pull off an enjoyable LN chart which still stands as a popular challenge today.

 This is a quick, dense and varied semi-finals pick in 2016 meaning that this chart certainly doesn't mess about, and getting that full combo may be easier said than done.
 That said, good luck!